 Perspective Film Screening/ New Americans POV

-Organization: San Diego Filipino Cinema in collaboration with New Americans Museum
+Organization: San Diego Filipino Cinema & New Americans Museum

-San Diego Filipino Cinema in collaboration with New Americans Museum will present the virtual Perspective Film Screening/ New Americans POV of two award-winning films from two new Americans and POC filmmakers from the Philippines and Nigeria.
-An insightful discussion with filmmakers Drama Del Rosario and Peter Okojie will follow the screening of their films.
+San Diego Filipino Cinema in collaboration with New Americans Museum presented the virtual Perspective Film Screening/ New Americans POV of two award-winning films from two new Americans and POC filmmakers from the Philippines and Nigeria.
+An insightful discussion with filmmakers Drama Del Rosario and Peter Okojie followed the screening of their films.
 Drama’s film discusses issues of the LGBTQ experience and challenges of coming out in a religious and military family.
 Peter’s film discusses issues of poverty, economics, and a family’s aspirations for survival in Nigeria with the wife’s accidental introduction to boxing.
-Linda Sotelo of The New Americans Museum and Benito Bautista of San Diego Filipino Cinema will moderate the discussion.

 Dance is in the Air

-Organization: San Diego Dance Theater in collaboration with Malashock Dance and San Diego Ballet
+Organization: San Diego Dance Theater, Malashock Dance & San Diego Ballet

-Malashock Dance, San Diego Ballet, and San Diego Dance Theater announce the return to live dance productions in the DANCE IS IN THE AIR FESTIVAL on an outdoor stage at ARTS DISTRICT Liberty Station.
-The three companies have spent over a year working in virtual platforms to continue to create and perform dance, and were thrilled to collaborate on the vision, design, fundraising, and procurement of an outside stage.
-Their goal is to address the unique challenges presented during the pandemic and re-invigorate the performing arts community with a series of safe, live performances, offered for the first time in well over a year.
+Malashock Dance, San Diego Ballet, and San Diego Dance Theater announced the return to live dance productions in the Dance is in the Air Festival on an outdoor stage at ARTS DISTRICT Liberty Station.
+The three companies spent over a year working in virtual platforms to continue to create and perform dance, and were thrilled to collaborate on the vision, design, fundraising, and procurement of an outside stage.

 San Diego Craft Collective & Hakkai Aquascape Design Gallery

-Organization: San Diego Craft Collective in collaboration with Hakkai Aquascape Design Gallery
+Organization: San Diego Craft Collective & Hakkai Aquascape Design Gallery

-San Diego Craft Collective in collaboration with Hakkai Aquascape Design Gallery will host 4 in-person craft-based demonstrations showcasing Hakkai’s special aquascaping skills and San Diego Craft Collective’s skills in woodworking and craft.
-The workshops will be open to the public and offered free of charge.
-They will build upon each other, meaning the series will have aquascape demonstrations by Hakkai, and other demonstrations led by San Diego Craft Collective showing how the artisans together form a more complete and beautiful object.
-The demonstrations are family friendly, open to all ages, and will be aired via Instagram, Facebook Live, and YouTube.
+San Diego Craft Collective in collaboration with Hakkai Aquascape Design Gallery hosted 4 craft-based demonstrations showcasing Hakkai’s special aquascaping skills and San Diego Craft Collective’s skills in woodworking and craft.
+The workshops were open to the public and offered free of charge.

 Day of Art

-Organization: San Diego Brain Injury Foundation in collaboration with VELTZ Fine Art
+Organization: San Diego Brain Injury Foundation & VELTZ Fine Art

-The San Diego Brain Injury Foundation, in collaboration with Veltz Fine Art and Lovejoy Creations, will produce a virtual Day of Art event for brain injury survivors.
-Day of Art is an opportunity for brain injury survivors to engage with creation of art projects in a variety of mediums as a form of art therapy.
-Art has been shown to be beneficial to brain injury survivors, helping with focus, concentration and anxiety reduction.
-Survivors can learn basic art techniques during Day of Art that they can use even after the event is completed.
-In addition, many of the survivors served are experiencing significant social isolation due to COVID-19 and this event will help maintain their connection to others in the context of a positive activity.
-This event, including art kits mailed to registered participants, will be offered free of charge.
+The San Diego Brain Injury Foundation, in collaboration with Veltz Fine Art and Lovejoy Creations, produced a virtual Day of Art event for brain injury survivors.
+Day of Art was an opportunity for brain injury survivors to engage with creation of art projects in a variety of mediums as a form of art therapy.
+Survivors learned basic art techniques during Day of Art.
+This event, included art kits mailed to registered participants, was offered free of charge.

-Organization: Outside the Lens in collaboration with Young Lions Jazz Conservatory
+Organization: Outside the Lens & Young Lions Jazz Conservatory

-Outside the Lens in collaboration with the Young Lions Jazz Conservatory will present CineScore, a multi-session media + film scoring program for high school students.
-Students will collaborate on a multimedia project, creating a short narrative, documentary, or hybrid film together.
-The Young Lions students will then write, play and record an original musical score in a live studio session.
-The final outcome of the project will be a short film with accompanying original music score co-produced and co-created by youth from both organizations, that will culminate in a virtual premiere, and online distribution via multiple platforms.
+Outside the Lens in collaboration with the Young Lions Jazz Conservatory presented CineScore, a multi-session media + film scoring program for high school students.
+Students collaborated on a multimedia project, creating a short narrative, documentary, or hybrid film together.
+The Young Lions students wrote a play and record an original musical score in a live studio session.
+The final outcome of the project was be a short film with accompanying original music score co-produced and co-created by youth from both organizations.

 The Rosin Box Project & Outside the Lens

-Organization: The Rosin Box Project in collaboration with Outside the Lens
+Organization: The Rosin Box Project & Outside the Lens

-The Rosin Box Project (TRBP), in collaboration with Outside the Lens, will present a free, 3-day movement photography workshop in early summer catering to middle and high school students across the San Diego region.
-Students will engage with professional teaching artists and dancers, producing dance photography that will be showcased in Dance Place San Diego.
-Working with Outside the Lens, TRBP will be targeting middle school and high school groups already engaged with both nonprofits, including student bodies at San Diego School of Creative and Performing Arts and Coronado School of The Arts.
-TRBP and Outside the Lens will also pay special attention in this free workshop to hold space for BIPOC and LGBTQIA+ students.
+The Rosin Box Project (TRBP), in collaboration with Outside the Lens, presented a free, 3-day movement photography workshop in early summer catering to middle and high school students across the San Diego region.
+Students will engage with professional teaching artists and dancers, producing dance photography that were showcased in Dorothea Laub Dance Place.
+Working with Outside the Lens, TRBP targeted middle school and high school groups already engaged with both nonprofits, including student bodies at San Diego School of Creative and Performing Arts and Coronado School of The Arts.

 2020 Collaborative Events